Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Continuing Education

 Continuing education credits are jointly provided by Postgraduate Institute for Medicine (PIM) and the Alzheimer’s Association.
-Continuing Education credits are free for ISTAART members and available to non-ISTAART members for $100.
+Continuing Education credits are available to ISTAART members for $75 and to non-ISTAART members for $150.
 Learn more about becoming an ISTAART member.

 • Visit the registration desk on-site during regular conference hours to speak with Postgraduate Institute for Medicine (PIM) staff.

-• Contact the Postgraduate Institute for Medicine (PIM) for questions about CE credits at inquiries@pimed.com.
+• Contact the Postgraduate Institute for Medicine (PIM) at inquiries@pimed.com.

-Note: It is important that you set up and validate your CME University account before you arrive at the conference.
-Learn how to register an account.
+Note: It is important that you register and validate your CME University account before you arrive at the conference.

 On This Page: